nhsconnect/ITK3-Messaging-Distribution/pages/explore/explore_response_patterns_overview.md

 - What responses have been requested (handling specification extension values sent)
 - If an issue is detected, the type of issue and when it is reported
-- How the MESH WorkflowID has been configured.
+- How the MESH Workflow ID has been configured
+- Whether MESH transfer reports have been requested in MESH client configuration

 There are four patterns supported.